capavlik/SQLproject/cleaning_data.md

 	and a.unitssold=b.unitssold
 	and a.visitnumber=b.visitnumber

---QA check to see if we still have all our distinct visitids
+-- then run a QA check to see if we still have all our distinct visitids

 select distinct fullvisitid from analytics

---148,642 distinct visitid (same)

 select distinct revenue,fullvisitorid from analytics
 	where revenue is not null